Best Pregnancy Safe Toner (Updated 2026 Guide)

 Is toner safe during pregnancy?

-What ingredients should I avoid in toner during pregnancy?
+What ingredients should I avoid in toner?

 Is glycolic acid toner safe during pregnancy?